 Talk to you soon and thanks for everything.
 I can’t express enough appreciation to you for doing what you do."

-Working with musicians like Jevan last year was really enjoyable.
-If you think you would like to work with me one on one to improve your recordings, now's your chance.
+If you think you would like to work with me one on one to improve your productions, now's your chance.

 If you're looking for a mentor that can help you take your production skills to the next level, then a custom coaching program is guaranteed to help you out.

 I'm currently taking on new coaching students and I want to make sure I can create a custom program that helps you the best.